alternativniy/immich-job-daemon/README.en.md

 ## How It Works

-The daemon runs every 10 seconds:
+The daemon runs every N seconds (configurable via `POLL_INTERVAL`):

 1. Fetches all jobs from Immich API
+2. **Checks for actively running jobs** (active > 0)
+3. **If there are active jobs** - continues their execution until completion (does not interrupt)
-2. Finds the first N jobs from the priority list (where N = `MAX_CONCURRENT_JOBS`) that have activity
+4. **If all jobs are paused** - finds the first N jobs from the priority list (where N = `MAX_CONCURRENT_JOBS`) that have tasks in queue
-3. Resumes these jobs
+5. Resumes selected jobs
-4. Pauses all other managed jobs
+6. Pauses all other managed jobs

-This allows efficient server resource management by processing jobs sequentially or in parallel according to priority.
+This allows efficient server resource management by processing jobs sequentially or in parallel according to priority, **without interrupting already running jobs**.

+### 🔄 Priority Logic

+**Important:** The daemon does not interrupt running jobs!
+This is critical for jobs that generate data for other jobs.

+**Example:**
+- Job `thumbnailGeneration` is running (priority 4)
+- Data appears for `metadataExtraction` (priority 2, higher)
+- The daemon **WILL NOT interrupt** `thumbnailGeneration`, lets it finish
+- After all active jobs complete, it will start `metadataExtraction` by priority

 **Usage Examples:**